dnsimple/dnsimple-support/content/articles/ssl-certificates-email-validation.markdown

 [Disable any whois privacy](/articles/whois-privacy/#disable-whois-privacy) service before proceeding.

 <note>
 Once you disable whois privacy it may take up to 24 hours for the email list to be refreshed, as the Certificate Authority may cache that information.
-[Contact us](https://dnsimple.com/contact) and provide the certificate name if you want to speed up the update.
+You may have to wait 24 hours before the new email show up in the list and you can select it, or [contact us](https://dnsimple.com/contact) and provide the certificate name if you want to speed up the update.
 </note>

 ## Select the validation email address {#select-email}

-You select the validation email when you purchase the certificate, which is based upon the constraints documented above.
-If the validation email you want to use is not included in this list, [read here how to select a different email](#select-email).
+You select the validation email when you purchase the certificate.
+You can use one of the emails available in the list displayed in the configuration page, selected by the Certificate Authority and based upon the constraints documented above.
+[What if the validation email you want to use is not included in this list?](/articles/how-to-different-ssl-domain-validation-email)

 <div class="section-steps" markdown="1">
 ##### To select a validation email